AbhishekR3/Basketball-PlayAnalysis/README.md

 ## Project Description

-This project aims to analyze and classify the type of offensive and defensive plays executed by NBA teams using simulations and object tracking techniques.
-It creates simulations similar to CourtVision Clippers to generate training data for a temporal-spatial based neural networks to classify specific plays.
+This project aims to analyze and classify the type of offensive and defensive plays executed by basketball teams using object tracking techniques and neural networks.
+This project will create simulations for training data using pygame.

+The movement of players and objects is similar to the data displayed on CourtVision by the LA Clippers.

 CourtVision Sample Frame